acrandal/vitae/README.md

-# vitae
+-# vitae
-Personal Vitae and Resume
+-Personal Vitae and Resume of Aaron S. Crandall